Here are some links to other noise related sites that you may find useful.

 - Qcity is an integrated research project partly funded by the European Commission under the 6th Framework Programme.
 The aim of the project is to develop an integrated technology infrastructure for the efficient control of road and rail ambient noise by considering the attenuation of noise generation at source at both vehicle/infrastructure levels.

-- The "Rail and Wheel Roughness – Implications for Noise Mapping Based on the Calculation of Railway Noise Procedure" paper can be viewed here.
+- The "Rail and Wheel Roughness – Implications for Noise Mapping Based on the Calculation of Railway Noise Procedure".

 - RoTraNoMo: Road Traffic Noise Model, a tool to calculate road related noise emissions in order to meet future standards of the EU Noise Directive "Assessment and Management of Environmental Noise" (Background).

-- Scottish Environment Protection Agency (SEPA) provides guidance on noise, which can be viewed here.
-This website also contains documents relating to UK horizontal guidance.
+- Scottish Environment Protection Agency (SEPA) provides guidance on noise.

-- SILVIA - Sustainable Road Surfaces for Traffic Noise Control - visit the website here.
+- SILVIA - Sustainable Road Surfaces for Traffic Noise Control.

-- SOURDINE II: "Study of Optimisation procedURes for Decreasing the Impact of NoisE II", is a project funded by the European Commission, which is a research project investigating Airport approach and departure procedures that are aimed at reducing the environmental (noise and emissions) impact around airports.
-If you would like to no more, the website can be accessed here.
+- SOURDINE II: "Study of Optimisation procedures for Decreasing the Impact of Noise II", is a project funded by the European Commission, which is a research project investigating Airport approach and departure procedures that are aimed at reducing the environmental (noise and emissions) impact around airports.

 Updated 19 February 2015